 10 Fun Insect Facts Your Kid will Find Awesome

-- There are 3 parts in an insect’s body- head, thorax (middle), and abdomen (tail).
+- There are three parts in an insect’s body- head, thorax (middle), and abdomen (tail).

-- Insects also have 2 antennae that help them sense what is around them.
+- Insects also have two antennae that help them sense what is around them.

 - There are tiny hairs on each leg of an Insect, which make it easy to climb walls!

-- Invertebrates, animals without a spine and Insects are within this category—labelled Arthropods.
+- Invertebrates, animals without a spine, and Insects are within this category—labeled Arthropods.